Daynnnnn/statamic-forward-auth/README.md

 ],
 ```

-### Description

-A POST request will be sent to the endpoint with the attributes of `email` and `password`.
-The expected response is JSON, and should contain the success status of the credentials, and if the success status is true, the full name of a user.

 # Extending

-You can also extend this to add your own form of forward authentication, you'll need to create a new class which implements the `AuthServiceContract` interface, and then specify your class as the `type` like this:
+You can also extend this to add your own form of forward authentication, you'll need to create a new class which implements the `AuthServiceContract` interface, and then set a service in `config/statamic/forward-authentication.php`.
+With the service, the only requirment is that the driver is defined as your class, like this:

-`'type' => App\AuthServices\MyCustomAuthService::class,`
+`'driver' => App\AuthServices\MyCustomAuthService::class,`

+The rest of the config can be setup based on what your custom authentication service needs.